topherCantrell/RC2014/SYSTEM.md

 ROM is selected when upper 3 address pins of Z80 are 0's: 0000 - 1FFF

 The RAM selects when upper pin is 1.
-It would have been better to select ROM when upper pin is 0 thus giving 32K ROM.
-All the I/O devices are mapped to ports.
-Other types of memory devices that could appear here?
-Maybe screen memory?
+The ROM could consume the entire space, but having banks allows the user to select multiple boot images.

 ![](docs/rom.jpg)